-If $\M$ is part of an $(\E,\M)$-factorization system, then by $m,h\in \M$, the diagonal $d$ is necessarily in $\M$ as well (\autoref{remCancel}).
-The present definition is a mild generalization of the original definition~\cite{WDKH2019}, which can be re-obtained by setting $\C=\D$ and setting $\M$ to be the class of \emph{all} morphisms.
+If $\M$ is part of an $(\E,\M)$-factorization system, then by $m,n\in \M$, the diagonal $d$ is necessarily in $\M$ as well (\cref{remCancel}).
+The present definition is a mild generalization of the original definition~\cite{WDKH2019}, which can be reobtained by setting $\C=\D$ and setting $\M$ to be the class of \emph{all} morphisms.

-\begin{notheorembrackets} \begin{example}[\cite{WDKH2019}] For intuition, we consider the simple case where $\M$ is the class of all morphisms and $\C=\D=\Set$.
-For a polynomial $\Set$-functor $F$, a map $s\colon S\rightarrow FR$ is $F$-precise iff every element of $R$ is mentioned precisely once in the definition of the map $f$.
-In particular, for the functor $FX=X\times X +\{\bot\}$ on $\Set$, a map $f\colon X\to FY$ is precise iff
+\begin{exaC}[{\cite{WDKH2019}}] For intuition, we consider the simple case where $\M$ is the class of all morphisms and $\C=\D=\Set$.
+For a polynomial $\Set$-functor $F$, a map $p\colon P\rightarrow FR$ is $F$-precise iff every element of $R$ is mentioned precisely once in the definition of the map $p$.
+In particular, for the functor $\FBinTree$ from \itemref{ex:coalgebras}{ex:bintree}, a map $p\colon P\to \FBinTree R$ is precise iff